-Taxpayers with foreign accounts and overseas income must submit this information to the IRS otherwise they can face severe financial penalties and possible incarceration.
-A tax attorney can help gather and prepare the necessary documents so that they can be filed and processed without delay.
+Taxpayers with foreign accounts and overseas income must alert the IRS of this fact.
+Failure to do so will likely result in severe financial penalties and possible incarceration.
+A tax attorney can help you gather and prepare the necessary documents.

 The Bottom Line on the Offshore Voluntary Disclosure Program

-As of October 2016, the IRS had collected over $10 billion in taxes, interest, and penalties.
-These funds came from over 100,000 taxpayers who chose to participate in the OVDP and streamline programs.
+As of October 2016, the IRS has collected over $10 billion in taxes, interest, and penalties, from over 100,000 taxpayers, via the program.

 Streamline Program Makes Compliance Easier

 Over the years, the IRS has obviated OVDP acceptance obstacles.
 For example, the program extended eligibility to U.S. residents — not just expats — plus eliminated the $1,500 threshold.
 Moreover, officials nixed the cumbersome risk assessment step.

 Program eligibility requires taxpayers to certify that previous compliance lapses weren’t willful.
 Additionally, folks who filed delinquent or amended returns in the past must remit associated penalties before re-filing.

 Shirking FBAR requirements can be costly.
 The IRS assess fines of $10,00 per account, per year, for inadvertent noncompliance.
 However, that figure rises to $100,000 per year — or 50% of the account balance, plus criminal penalties — in the face of willful recalcitrance.

 When individuals fail to file Statements of Specified Foreign Financial Assets (Form 8938), they can be fined $10,000 for failing to disclose the holdings, plus penalties up to $10,000 for every 30 days after they receive an IRS notice.